 There are certainly many instances when videotape contradicts a victim’s testimony.
 That doesn’t mean that the victims in these cases are lying–injuries are traumatic, and often our brains perceive events as being differently than they actually occurred.
 Most victims simply try to remember the events as best they can, from what happened to them in an instant, while a court can sit and review a videotape frame by frame in slow motion for as long as it wants.

 Still, the case illustrates how important video evidence has become.
 A court can review video on its own, and based on a court’s own interpretations of what it sees, throw out a case.
 All the victim testimony in the world may not overcome what’s on a simple tape.

 Of course, a victim isn’t helpless where there’s videotape that shows something different than what the victim says happened.
 A good accident attorney would obtain the videotape long before trial, and be prepared to refute any evidence on it which contradicts the client’s claims.
 Often, the victim, in reviewing the video, can explain contradictions or problems that appear in it.
 Many videos are unclear, or are open to interpretation, so long as there’s time for the attorney to review them before trial.

 And of course, just as video can hurt a victim, it can also help–many times a video supports what a victim says happened, which can lead to very significant settlements from liable parties.

 If you’re injured in Maryland, you want attorneys that obtain and review the important pieces of evidence from the start.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights.